Time for another Middle Eastern dessert to add to your summer picnic spreads.

 My ideal namoura is light and fluffy and makes you want to eat another one even before you've even finished the first piece.

 I don't want a super sickly sweet namoura that clogs your throat and leaves you gasping for water 😳

 You can find it in most supermarkets and usually comes in big sized bags.
 It comes in either 'fine' or 'coarse' texture.
-If you have coarse semolina you can always whizz it through the food processor to make a finer texture.

 In this recipe i've opted for coarse semolina as I want a fluffier cake rather than a dense one.
 Though you can use fine semolina if you have it as it also works.

 Once you combine all the ingredients which literally takes five minutes, let the namoura sit in the bowl to 'rest' for around half an hour.